 Essex Symphony Orchestra Reg.
 Charity No. 1000732

-To widen our reach, other school groups will be approached for future concerts.
 We have found that to help schools participate we need to obtain sponsorship specifically for the concert.
-In 2007, Making Music generously provided funding.
-We are especially fortunate that the finance group M&G has contributed funding to the orchestra’s children’s concerts from the very beginning as part of their community sponsorship programme.
+In 2007, Making Music generously provided funding and we were especially fortunate that the finance group M&G contributed substantial funding to the orchestra’s children’s concerts from the very beginning until 2019 as part of their community sponsorship programme.

 Full details of our 2019 workshop can be seen on the next page.